-There are a few nutrients that are essential for pregnancy women to include in their pregnancy diet plans.
+There are a few nutrients that are essential for pregnant women to include in their pregnancy diet plans.
 These will help make sure that both you and your baby are healthy.

 Folic acid and folate

-Great sources of folate include fortified cereals, breads and pastas, leafy greens vegetables, citrus fruits, and dried beans and pes.
+Great sources of folate include fortified cereals, bread and pasta, leafy green vegetables, citrus fruits, and dried beans and pes.
 It can be difficult to get the recommended amount of folate through your diet alone.
 It is recommended that pregnant mothers take a daily prenatal vitamin containing folic acid to get them enough of the nutrient.

 Expectant mothers need more protein during their pregnancy.
 Protein is crucial for your baby’s growth during pregnancy, helping develop and build the baby’s organs.
 The good thing is that many women don’t have a hard time increasing their protein intake throughout their pregnancy.

-Protein can be found in lean mean, poultry, fish and eggs.
-You can also find it in peas, beans, nuts and soy products.
+Protein can be found in lean meat, poultry, fish, and eggs.
+You can also find it in peas, beans, nuts, and soy products.

 Pregnant women need double the amount of iron compared to non-pregnant women.
 Iron helps carry oxygen to your organs and tissues through your blood.
 When you are pregnant, your body needs iron to make more blood to supply your baby with oxygen.
 Not getting enough iron during your pregnancy can put you at risk of iron deficiency anemia.
 This can lead to fatigue and higher chances of infection.